MicrosoftDocs/learn/learn-pr/azure/secure-apps-azure-container-instances-sidecar/includes/6-deploy-with-init-container.md

     The initialization script uses Azure CLI to run the commands that find out the IP address of the container instance and create an A-record in the private DNS zone.
 The script authenticates by using the service principal application ID and secret that it expects to find as environment variables.

-## Deploy the container group with init container
+## Deploy the container group with the init container

 You can now create a YAML file that builds on the files you used in previous units.
 Note these items in the following YAML code: